rust-lang/cargo/src/doc/man/cargo-publish.md

 This command requires you to be authenticated with either the `--token` option or using {{man "cargo-login" 1}}.
-Instead of `--token` option, _token_ value might also be provided via stdin.
+Alternatively, you can set `--token-stdin` flag and pipe the _token_ value to stdin.

 See [the reference](../reference/publishing.html) for more details about packaging and publishing.